Find Grad Schools

 172 Yearly Graduations

-University of the Incarnate Word comes in at #9 on our list of the most popular colleges offering master's degrees in HR.
+The 9th most popular school in the country for hr majors who are seeking their master's degree is University of the Incarnate Word.
 Roughly 7,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $31,800 per year, while in-state graduate students, on average, pay $18,540 per year.
-During the 2020-2021 academic year, 172 people received their master's degree in HR from UIW.
-Around 66% of these students were from an underrepresented racial-ethnic group, and 39% were women.
+The average in-state tuition for full-time undergraduates is $32,440 per year, while in-state graduate students, on average, pay $18,900 per year.
+During the most recent year for which we have data, 172 people received their master's degree in hr from UIW.
+Of these students, 49% were women and 62% were members of underrepresented racial-ethnic groups.

 #10